dipakratnani08/pdf_manager_hulkapps/README.md

 Project URL : http://localhost/laravel/public/file-upload

-From project root folder you can take database file , name is "file_manager.sql"
+Database file "file_manager.sql" project root folder.

 If you want to import database using migration ,you can run this command after create blank database in your system : "php artisan migrate"